Akash6222/documentation/docs/projects/tcet-linux/yay-install.md

 `yay` is an AUR (Arch User Repository) helper for Arch Linux.
 It simplifies the process of installing and managing software not available in the official Arch repositories.
 With a user-friendly interface, `yay` streamlines the installation of packages, handling dependencies and updates seamlessly.
 It enhances the Arch Linux experience by providing a convenient way to access a vast array of community-contributed packages.: to provide an efficient, customizable, and user-friendly environment suitable for a diverse range of users.
 TCET Linux was conceived with several key goals in mind:

-# Setting up Yay on Any Arch Linux System
+# Dependency

-1. Open a terminal and install `git` if not already installed:
+Open a terminal and install `git` if not already installed:

    ```bash
    sudo pacman -S git
    ```

+# Yay on Any Arch Linux System

-2. Clone the `yay` repository:
+1. Clone the `yay` repository:

    ```bash
    git clone https://aur.archlinux.org/yay.git
    ```

-3. Move into the cloned directory:
+2. Move into the cloned directory:

    ```bash
    cd yay
    ```

-4. Build and install `yay`:
+3. Build and install `yay`:

    ```bash
    makepkg -si